 Most neighbourhoods have their special fiesta.
 Street concerts and communal barbecues called ‘torrades’, are common occurrences and locals rarely miss an opportunity for some spontaneous Mallorcan folk dancing.

-Palma’s most beautiful avenue filled with families last night to view the switching on of the stunning Christmas lights.
-Find out more. […] Christmas Lights in Palma
+Palma’s most beautiful avenue El Born was filled up with crowds on 28th November ready to watch the Christmas lights switch-on. […] Christmas Lights in Palma

 Living in the Old Town

 The medieval Old Town is a desirable place to live, with many old flats now converted into luxury apartments.
 Rooftops with sea views are available at a price.